Lexicon

 ORIGINAL

-The degree to which a rule resists modification by those it constrains—the cryptographic and economic barriers that make certain commitments difficult to reverse.
-Soft constitutions can be amended by majorities; hard constitutions require supermajorities; cryptographically hard constitutions require breaking mathematical assumptions or coordinating economic attacks that cost more than the gain.
-Constitutional hardness is not an absolute good—rules that cannot be changed become prisons when circumstances change—but it is a necessary property for commitments that must survive the temptation to defect.
-The Protocol Republic calibrates hardness to function: core rights (civic asymmetry, fork rights) are cryptographically hard; procedural rules are economically hard (costly to change but possible); operational parameters are soft (amendable by governance).
-The spectrum of hardness is the mechanism design answer to the question: how do we bind future selves without caging them?
+How do we bind future selves without caging them?
+Constitutional hardness measures the degree to which a rule resists modification by those it constrains — the cryptographic and economic barriers that make certain commitments difficult to reverse.
+Soft constitutions can be amended by majorities; hard constitutions demand supermajorities; cryptographically hard constitutions demand breaking mathematical assumptions or coordinating economic attacks that cost more than the gain.
+Constitutional hardness is not an absolute good — rules that cannot be changed become prisons when circumstances change — but it is necessary for commitments that must survive the temptation to defect.
+The Protocol Republic calibrates hardness to function: core rights (civic asymmetry, fork rights) are cryptographically hard; procedural rules are economically hard (costly but possible to change); operational parameters are soft (amendable by governance).

 Constitutional Mechanism Design